Animeshsingh07/Animeshsingh07/README.md

 - 👋 Hi, I’m @Animeshsingh07
-- 👀 I’m interested in coding..
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning c++ ..
+- 🌱 I’m currently learning Java.
-- 📫 How to reach me @_i.j.d.g.a.f_ on instagram and @animeshsingh70610@gmail.com on gmail.
+- 📫 How to reach me : @animeshsingh70610@gmail.com on gmail.

 <!---
 Animeshsingh07/Animeshsingh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.